amplication/docs/docs/how-to/add-delete-user-entity.md

 pagination_next: getting-started/authentication
 ---

-# How To Add and Delete The User Entity
+# How To Add, Delete, and Change The User Entity

 The _User_ entity **is required** in order for you to enable authentication on your service.